Bronisława Wajs: Life

-The Roma community soon began to regard Papusza as a traitor, threatening her and calling her names, either for revealing the details of the Romani language, culture, customs and common law, or for her contacts with gadjos, or for her alleged role in the anti-nomadic moves of the government.
+The Roma community soon began to regard Papusza as a traitor, threatening her and calling her names, either for revealing the details of the Romani language, culture, customs and common law, for her contacts with gadjos, or for her alleged role in the anti-nomadic moves of the government.
 Papusza maintained that Ficowski had exploited her work and had taken it out of context.
 Her appeals fell on deaf ears and the Baro Shero (Big head, an elder in the Roma community) declared her "unclean".
 She was banished from the Roma world, and her contacts with Ficowski died out.
-Afterward, she spent 8 months in a mental hospital and then the next 34 years of her life alone and isolated before her death in 1987.
+Afterward, she spent 8 months in a mental hospital and then the next 34 years of her life alone and isolated.
+In 1981 she moved in with her sister's family in Kujawy.
+She died in 1987 and was buried in St. Joseph's cemetery.
 Ficowski remained her major admirer and eulogist, popularising her legacy and unique place in Polish and Romani culture throughout his later life.

 Works

+Papusza's most important work is the 1952 witness account of the Roma Holocaust, namely, the song (written down as a narrative poem) Tears of Blood (Ratwała jaswa).

 Most of Papusza's work involved traditional Roma formats along with some unusual aspects such as writing in singular form.
 Most of her work dealt with nostalgia, longing, and (especially) feeling lost.